Radiation Treatment for Cancer

 Radiation is one of the main treatments used to kill cancer cells.
 But it doesn't always cure cancer.
 Researchers continue to study safer and more effective ways to use radiation therapy to treat cancer.

 Radiation therapy may shrink a tumor, give you relief from cancer symptoms, or possibly cure cancer.
 But it has risks for serious side effects.
-Your doctor will recommend radiation therapy if he or she thinks that the benefit you may have from this treatment is greater than the risks.
+Your doctor will recommend radiation therapy if the doctor thinks that the benefit you may have from this treatment is greater than the risks.

 Risks of radiation therapy during and right after treatment include: